Firefighter occupational disease coverage

 If you are, or have been, a firefighter and have been diagnosed with cancer, the cancer may be presumed to be an occupational disease and you may be eligible for benefits from the Saskatchewan Workers’ Compensation Board (WCB).

-Presumptions apply to all firefighters
+Presumptions apply to most firefighters

 The disease will be presumed to be an occupational disease predominantly caused by the firefighter’s service or employment if the full-time, part-time or volunteer firefighter: